Improving $R(3,k)$ in just two bites: The Construction of

 \section{The Construction of $G$}

 Before formally presenting our construction witnessing Theorem~\ref{main}, we provide some heuristic justification.
-The edge deletion method is a typical starting point in modern combinatorics when one wishes to construct a large graph~$G$ which avoids a forbidden subgraph $H$, but carries certain other properties held by the random graph (in our case,~$G$ should have no large independent sets).
+The edge deletion method is a typical starting point in modern combinatorics when one wishes to construct a large graph~$G$ which avoids a forbidden subgraph $H$, but carries certain other properties held by the random graph (in our application,~$G$ should have no large independent sets).
 Implementing the method first requires one to calculate the edge deletion threshold $p_H$, so that (in expectation) the number of copies of $H$ in the random graph $G(n,p_H)$ is of the same order as $p_Hn^2$, the expected number of edges.
-If~$p\ll p_H$ and one samples~$G$ from $G(n,p)$ before deleting an edge from every copy of $H$, only~$o(p_Hn^2)$ edges are lost.
-Some further effort can show that the resulting graph will have small independence number, because~$G(n,p)$ had small independence number and only a small number of edges were removed.
-For many problems, this approach gives the best known constructions.
+If~$p\ll p_H$ and one samples~$G$ from $G(n,p)$ before deleting an edge from every copy of $H$, only~$o(pn^2)$ edges are lost.

+Some further effort can show that the resulting graph will have small independence number (similar to $G(n,p)$) and many other pseudorandom properties.
+For a number of problems, finding constructions which improve upon this deletion method is of great interest.
 To outperform such examples, one may try to construct an $H$-free graph with edge density larger than~$p_H$, while still being careful to obtain some of the pseudorandomness that the random graph enjoys.